Do I have to wait for my licence before I can start driving?

 Yes, if it is a new grant.

 No, if it is for a renewal.
 Your old licence covers you until we reach a decision on your application for renewal, provided it has been submitted correctly before the expiry.
-Late applications received after the expiry date will be rejected and a new application will be required - this will require a driving assessment, medical, new DBS and DVLA check (from 1 January 2019 this will also include a knowledge and competency test and safeguarding training) before you can start driving again.
+Late applications received after the expiry date will be rejected and a new application will be required.
+This will require a driving assessment, medical, new DBS and DVLA check (from 1 January 2019 this will also include a knowledge and competency test and safeguarding training) before you can start driving again.

 Huntingdonshire District Council is the licensing authority for the Huntingdonshire area and it is the council’s Licensing Committee that deals with licensing matters.
-Where the application indicates matters that are outside of the current licensing policy, for example criminal convictions, then the application will be referred to the Licensing Committee.
+Where the application indicates matters that are outside the current licensing policy, for example criminal convictions, then the application will be referred to the Licensing Committee.